Gabi-rgb/RemoteSensingPlaybook/III-Data_download/readme.md

-# 4. Downloading Remote Sensing Data
+# Chapter III : Downloading Remote Sensing Data

 Remote sensing data is freely available from several platforms, but understanding where to get it and how to retrieve it efficiently is a key skill.